Integrationism

 In this workshop we explore the value of integrationist insights for reflecting on our experiences and observations of a practical task involving face-to-face communication to be carried out during the workshop session.
 The task requires small groups of participants to cooperate towards a set goal and to endeavour to improve their performance over repeated trials.
 Of particular interest will be the ways in which participants jointly make of the task activity ‘a single integrated continuum’ through the spontaneous creation and continual transformation in real time of the communicational dimensions of their cooperative relationship.

-There is also a free preview of the first couple of chapters of Critical Humanist Perspectives at Google Books.
+[Free preview of the first couple of chapters at Google Books]

 2015 D. Bade, R. Harris, C. Conrad (Compilers) Roy Harris and Integrational Semiology 1956-2015: A bibliography